natalieagus/natalieagus.github.io/50002/problem_set_1.md

 ---

-Which of the following signed numbers is **equivalent** to the number -32 for either an 8-bit or 16-bit system? *Note: the answer must be either 8-bit or 16-bit long.*
+Which of the following signed numbers is **the representation** of number -32 for either an 8-bit or 16-bit system? *Note: the answer must be either 8-bit or 16-bit long.*

 1. `0b1010 0000`